knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Perform the **Testing** steps.

-1. Perform Search Engine Optimization by ensuring proper meta-information and titles have been used for all pages, including the use of structured data (e.g. [schema.org](http://schema.org/)).[^14]
+1. Perform Search Engine Optimization by ensuring proper meta-information and titles have been used for all pages, including the use of structured data (e.g. [schema.org](http://schema.org/)).[^19]

 	* Also consider using search engine submission tools, such as [Google Webmaster Tools](https://www.google.com/webmasters/tools/home?hl=en).

 	* The best ways to achieve high-ranking search results are to have high quality content; semantic, validated code; and high performance.
 All of these should have been handled before this point in the process.

+1. Create a “help” section.[^20],[^21]

+	* If any parts of your “help” section get very complex, consider simplifying the design/functionality to require less explanation.
+This may require returning to an earlier step.

 1. Perform the **Testing** steps.